seanbergin/archaeosrp/README.md

-# SRP
+# ArchaeoSRP
-Site Report Processor
+Archaeological Site Report Processor

 The purpose of this package is to read PDFs with archaeological site report information and return the information in the forms as a dataframe.
 This information may include things like, site size, location information, periods of use, or types of use.